jicarretero/muliphein/README.md

 - On GET / HEAD / DELETE - It won't forward anything to CANIS_MAJOR and it will return whatever the NGSILD_BROKER returns.

+This piece of software also solves a glitch between the Canis Major and OrionLD.
+At this moment, there are some know issues with Orion LD POSTS to `.../attrs` and Canis Major doesn't support PATCH to `.../attrs`, so, the following rule applies:

+-  PATCH to `.../attrs`will be used as a PATCH.
+Nothing changes.
+- POST to `.../attrs`will be used as a POST to CANIS_MAJOR and as PATCH to NGSILD_BROKER.

 ## Dockerfile

 Podemos crear el docker de **muliphein** simplemente ejecutando